Bettye Ackerman is an attorney representing clients primarily in estate planning and family law.

 Jack Call, Professor of Criminal Justice, has been on the faculty at Radford University since 1985.
 He teaches courses on Courts and the Criminal Process, Constitutional Rights of the Accused, and Criminal Law.
 He regularly writes on recent Supreme Court cases for the Virginia Criminal Justice Bulletin.

 Anne Judkins Campbell spent the last 25 years of her nursing career as a women's health nurse practitioner with Montgomery Obstetrics and Gynecology in Blacksburg.
+For the past 10 years, she has been deeply engaged in establishing a Hospice Care Center in the New River Valley.

 Hugh Campbell is Professor Emeritus of Mathematics at Virginia Tech.
 In retirement, he has become an avid student of history, researching and documenting the history of Blacksburg and the region.